 - Once the cooking cycle has completed, quick release the pressure.
 Carefully ladle 1-2 cups (depending on how chunky you'd like your soup) into a heat-resistant measuring cup or bowl.
 Blend the soup remaining in the Instant Pot with an immersion blender until smooth.
 Add the reserved soup back into the Instant Pot and stir.
 Skip this step if you'd like your soup completely smooth.

-- In a small bowl or measuring cup, whisk together 2 tsp of tapioca flour with 2 tbsp of coconut milk.
-Hit the "Saute" button on the Instant Pot and wait about 30 seconds for the soup to boil.
+- In a small bowl or measuring cup, whisk together 2 teaspoons of tapioca flour with 2 tablespoons of coconut milk.
+Hit the "Sauté" button on the Instant Pot and wait about 30 seconds for the soup to boil.
 Slowly pour in the flour/milk mixture while constantly stirring the soup, until it thickens, about 30 seconds to 1 minute.

 - Hit "Cancel" on the Instant Pot.
 Once it's cool enough, taste the soup and adjust the salt and pepper as necessary.
-If the soup tastes too coconutty, add more salt and pepper until the coconut flavour dissipates and you no longer taste any coconut.
+If the soup tastes too coconutty, add more salt and pepper in ¼ teaspoon increments until the coconut flavor dissipates and you no longer taste any coconut.